MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRoleAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceAndAppManagementRoleAssignment>`: The Role Assignment resource.
+BODYPARAMETER <IMicrosoftGraphDeviceAndAppManagementRoleAssignment>: The Role Assignment resource.
 Role assignments tie together a role definition with members and scopes.
 There can be one or more role assignments per role.
 This applies to custom and built-in roles.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description of the Role Assignment.
   - `[DisplayName <String>]`: The display or friendly name of the role Assignment.
   - `[ResourceScopes <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
   - `[RoleDefinition <IMicrosoftGraphRoleDefinition1>]`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[Description <String>]`: Description of the Role definition.
     - `[DisplayName <String>]`: Display Name of the Role definition.
     - `[IsBuiltIn <Boolean?>]`: Type of Role.
 Set to True if it is built-in, or set to False if it is a custom role definition.